 "I don't know why my shots are falling after not shooting for a while," Joyce, who wasn't allowed on the court while her leg healed, said with a smile after the game.
-"I'm thankful S 0 that they were."
-And to McGraw's immediate right was freshman for-W a'r d Jacqueline Batteast, a national Freshman of the Year candidate who led the Irish with 18 points and 10 rebounds.
-Batteast's athleticism and scoring ability sealed the win, but it was the improved efforts of her elders that made it possible.
-"I thought that they really all stepped up and played at a really high level defensively," McGraw said.
+"I'm so thankful that were."
+And McGraw's immediate right was freshman forw a r Jacqueline Batteast, national Freshman of the Year candidate who led the Irish with 18 points and 10 rebounds.
+Batteast's athleticism and scoring ability sealed the win, but it was the improved efforts of her elders that made it pos- "I thought that they really all stepped up and played at a really high level defensively," McGraw said.
 "Offensively, I thought we played better as a team than we have maybe all year long.
-I was just really pleased to see the veterans step up and take that leadership role."
+I was just really pleased to see the veterans step up and take that leadership role.'
 For all three veterans whose play stood out Sunday, this season has been an adjustment.
-Playing alongside Kelley Siemon at forward last year, "I thought that they level defensively.
+Playing alongside Kelley Siemon at forward last year, Haney thrived in cleaning up after her teammates.